notedit/media-server-go/README.md

 only support Linux x64 and macOS x64 for now

-## How to generate swig code
+## How to use

-swig -go -cgo -c++ -intgosize 64 mediaserver.i
+Yon can see the demos from here [Demos](https://github.com/notedit/media-server-go-demo)

 ## Install